heysourin/Solidity_Notes/README.md

 2. private < internal < external < public

+3. The more 'stuff' you do, more gas is going to be consumed.
 Note: State variables are by default: Internal and functions are by default: Public